 It is recommended that if you encounter a coyote directly, do not run away.
-Shouting, Waving, and throwing items are forms of hazing and will instill fear in the animal, preventing the likelihood of future attacks.
-During pupping season (May) negative behavior patterns in coyotes are more likely.
-At this time, it may be beneficial to carry a noise-maker to shake in the case of an encounter.
-However, if a coyote is noticed, but avoiding your presence, do not seek out an encounter or hazing opportunity.
+Shouting, Waving, and throwing items are forms of hazing meant to instill fear and prevent aggressive behavior in coyotes.
+During breeding and pup-rearing seasons (March-August) coyotes are more likely to exhibit aggressive behavior.
+It may be beneficial to carry a noise-maker to shake in the case of an encounter if there have been a series of coyote sightings in your neighborhood.
+However, if a coyote is noticed and is non-threatening/avoiding your presence, do not seek out an encounter or hazing opportunity.